ostash-group/GeneticPlotter/README.md

 # Author

-The tool was created by Sergii Silov.
+The tool was created by Serhii Silov.
 Contact e-mail: serhiisilov@gmail.com